 Mandatory Meeting -- For entering Freshmen, the mandatory meeting has been extended to May 15 and moved to an online format.

-Community Service -- For continuing students, the Tennessee Higher Education Commission/Tennessee Student Assistance Corporation (THEC/TSAC) has made the decision to waive the April 1 community service requirement for the summer term.
+Community Service for Summer 2021 -- For continuing students, the Tennessee Higher Education Commission/Tennessee Student Assistance Corporation (THEC/TSAC) has made the decision to waive the April 1 community service requirement for the summer term.
 A Tennessee Promise student enrolling at an eligible institution for the summer term will not be required to complete and submit community service to maintain eligibility for that term.

 GPA -- If continuing students do not meet the minimum 2.0 cumulative GPA at the end of the Spring and Summer semesters, we may use the Fall 2019 GPA to review for continuing eligibility.